 More recently, CAA, along with AAPI Equity Alliance and the San Francisco State University Asian American Studies Department, launched the Stop AAPI Hate coalition to document and respond to incidents of hate at the local, state, and national levels.
 The mission of Stop AAPI Hate is to advance equity, justice, and power by dismantling systemic racism and building a multiracial movement to end anti-Asian American and Pacific Islander hate.
 This is an exciting period of growth and impact for Stop AAPI Hate.
 Due to the extraordinary demand and support for our work, we are poised to deepen and expand our reach and engagement throughout the country.

-The Deputy Director of Development is the most senior development executive for the organization at this critical time of growth.
-Reporting to one of the two the Co-Executive Director, the Deputy Director of Development leads and implements CAA’s annual and long-term fundraising objectives and significantly contributes to long-term asset building strategies.
+The Managing Director of Development is the most senior development executive for the organization at this critical time of growth.
+Reporting to one of the two Co-Executive Directors, the Managing Director of Development leads and implements CAA’s annual and long-term fundraising objectives and significantly contributes to long-term asset building strategies.

 This position focuses on engagement with individual donors, especially growing and managing the organization’s major donor programs and campaigns, and oversees Stop AAPI Hate corporate engagement and fundraising.
 The Director oversees all donor-related events and plays a key role in stakeholder communications.
-This role supervises the Development Coordinator and the Stop AAPI Hate Director of Corporate Engagement, and works in close collaboration with the administrative and communications teams.
+This role supervises the CAA Development Manager, the Stop AAPI Hate Development Coordinator, and the Stop AAPI Hate Director of Corporate Engagement, and is supported by the IT, administrative, and communications teams.

 Strategy & Leadership